BoxingP/selenium-auto-test/README.md

 # Selenium Auto Test

 Create the Selenium automation test running environment by using the AWS Cloud Development Kit (AWS CDK).
+Use the AMI built by [AWS EC2 Image Builder](https://github.com/BoxingP/aws-image-builder).

 ## Reference: